 By Story Hours

-Note: During planning, some Agile teams break stories into tasks and estimate and update task hours accordingly.
-This first method requires only that actual total team hours be recorded to the story; tasking is not mandatory.
+Note: During planning, some Agile Teams break stories into tasks and estimate and update task hours accordingly.
+This first method only requires that actual total team hours are recorded for the story; tasking is not mandatory.

 By Story Points